PLEASE NOTE: THIS A LEGACY PROGRAM AND NO LONGER ACTIVE

 “Everyone was confused and worried [during the epidemic], because there was no understanding.
 No one could tell them the right thing to do.
 Concern gave us support to send people out to tell the community that Ebola is real.
 People believed the WDC, because we were always around them and we listened to them.
 People believe us more.
 We made house-to- house visits.
 If we hadn’t done that, almost everyone would be dead in Kanego.”

 CHWs played a vital role in this.
-Dr. Joseph Ngagba Kandeh, director of Sierra Leone’s Ministry of Health and Sanitation, told an independent evaluator, praised the CHWs as being “very helpful during the Ebola period.
+Dr. Joseph Ngagba Kandeh, director of Sierra Leone’s Ministry of Health and Sanitation, told an independent evaluator that the CHWs were “very helpful during the Ebola period.
 They were involved in all areas except case management.
 In fact, some of our health workers were saved because of the CHW.
 If a community member wanted to go to the health center, the CHW alerted the health worker of that possible case, so they could protect themselves.
 This did save some health worker lives.”

 Dr. Thomas Samba, DMO director for the Western Urban Area of Sierra Leone, added: